 The growing popularity of these tours – almost to the point of a craze – is the latest sign of a newly kindled interest in Jewish traditions among secular Israelis, says Doron Yosha, who runs a company that specializes in tours of Jerusalem.
 “Today, in Israeli society, we’re seeing this trend of going back to tradition, which has little to do with religious observance,” he says.

-Map of the area:
+Interactive map of the area:

-The Beginning Of Selichot Tour
+The Beginning of the Selichot Tour

 People at the bus stop in front of the Tower of David: